How to be Mature: 3 Signs of a Mature Person - Adulting in Psychology

 How to Cultivate Self-awareness to Be More Mature?

 To increase self-awareness and improve in adulting, one can reflect on past experiences, seek feedback from colleagues or friends, and regularly assess how their actions affect others.
-Mindfulness practices can also help in becoming more aware of one’s thoughts and emotions, leading to better self-control.
+Mindfulness practices can also help in becoming more aware of one’s thoughts and emotions, leading to better self-control and overcoming self-doubt.
 Over time, this practice of self-reflection fosters a deeper understanding of oneself, resulting in more mature and appropriate behaviour in various situations.

 3) Resilience - Embrace Challenges and Thrive in Tough Times